Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

 \section{Superlattices of impurity bonds}

-As Eq.\ (\ref{eq: final effective Ising Hamiltonian}) involves long-range two-body interactions whose sign depends on the relative positions of the impurity bonds, the ground state cannot be found explicitly for an arbitrary choice of $\mathcal{L}$, so that one must resort to numerical methods, or to approximate treatments.
+As Eq.~(\ref{eq: final effective Ising Hamiltonian}) involves long-range two-body interactions whose sign depends on the relative positions of the impurity bonds, the ground state cannot be found explicitly for an arbitrary choice of $\mathcal{L}$, so that in general one has to resort to numerical methods, or to approximate treatments.

-However, if $\mathcal{L}$ realizes certain Bravais superlattices, it is possible to establish a sufficient condition for the ground state of the effective Ising Hamiltonian (\ref{Eq:HMultiPlusWinding}) to be ferromagnetic and, thus, for the ground-state spin configuration of Hamiltonian (\ref{eq: sw+dilute imp approximation for H cal L}) to be a spiral.
+However, if the set of impurity bonds $\mathcal{L}$ realizes certain Bravais superlattices, it is possible to establish a sufficient condition for the ground state of the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) to be ferromagnetic and, thus, for the ground-state spin configuration of the Hamiltonian (\ref{eq: setup for mapping to an Ising system b}) to sustain spiral order.